vgno/ssehub/README.md

 # Event format

-Currently we support RabbitMQ fanout queue as input source.
+Currently we support POST and RabbitMQ fanout queue as input source.
+For POST you can restrict access on per ip/subnet basis with the restrictPublish configuration directive.
+You can do this both globally in the default section of the config or per channel basis.

 Events should be sent in the following format:

 ```json